Inspections, Compliance, Enforcement, and Criminal Investigations

 - To determine the drug labeling and promotional practices of the firm;

-- To assure the firm is reporting NDA field alerts as required by 21 CFR 314.81 and Biological Product Deviation Reports (BPDRs) for therapeutic biological products as required by 21 CFR 600.14;
+- To ensure the firm is reporting NDA field alerts as required by 21 CFR 314.81 and Biological Product Deviation Reports (BPDRs) for therapeutic biological products as required by 21 CFR 600.14;

 - To determine if the firm is complying with the requirements of the Prescription Drug Marketing Act (PDMA) and regulations; and

-- To determine the disposition of Drug Quality Reports (DQRS) received from the Division of Compliance Risk Management and Surveillance/CDER; and
+- To determine the disposition of Drug Quality Reports (DQRS) received from the Drug Surveillance and Data Reporting Branch (DSDRB)/CDER ; and

 - To determine if the firm is complying with postmarket Adverse Drug Experience reporting requirements as required by 21 CFR sections 310.305 (prescription drugs without approved NDA/ANDA), 314.80, 314.98, and 314.540 (application drug products), and 600.80 (therapeutic biological products), and Section 760 of the FD&C Act (non-application nonprescription products) [21 U.S.C.
 379aa].